DNIF-Documentation/DNIF/kb/docs/hyperscale/connect-extract-enrich/Connectors/Supported-Connector/zendesk.md

 - A **Connection successful** message will be displayed on screen along with the time stamp.

 - If the connection is not successful an error message will be displayed.
-Refer [Troubleshooting Connector Validations](https://dnif.it/kb/troubleshooting-and-debugging/troubleshooting-connector-validations/) for more details on the error message.
+Refer [Troubleshooting Connector Validations](/docs/documents/Troubleshooting-and-Debugging/troubleshooting-connector-validations.md)for more details on the error message.